 The currently acquired original-language publications are predominantly modern text editions and current research literature on pre-republican China (China up to 1911).
 Moreover, the Bayerische Staatsbibliothek also collects Sinological research publications in western languages on a large scale.

-Since the conclusion of the retrospective conversion of the Chinese card catalogues in the year 2011, all Chinese titles have been searchable in the OPACplus/ BSB catalogue of the Bayerische Staatsbibliothek in the original Chinese script and Latin transcription (Pinyin).
-However, the OPACplus contains only very brief specifications on a number of Chinese manuscripts.
+Since the conclusion of the retrospective conversion of the Chinese card catalogues in the year 2011, all Chinese titles have been searchable in BSB DISCOVER! in the original Chinese script and Latin transcription (Pinyin).
+However, BSB DISCOVER! contains only very brief specifications on a number of Chinese manuscripts.
 More extensive information is available in some cases in the handwritten repertory or in catalogues of the Verzeichnis der orientalischen Handschriften in Deutschland (Register of Oriental Manuscripts in Germany).

 Catalogues of the Register of Oriental Manuscripts in Germany